 The ALRA audition process is designed to be cost effective, informative, useful and fair, there are no recalls, we use a full day to see applicants so that people only have to make one trip before the outcome of their audition is decided.
-And we have an initiative with Trainline to give access to cheaper travel.

 The full outline of the audition process can be found here, but what’s important to note is that part of the audition day is dedicated to group workshops on voice and movement with members of the ALRA teaching staff before the contemporary and classical speeches are performed.